FeatureBaseDB/www/content/docs/administration.md

 ### Hardware

-Pilosa is a standalone, compiled Go application.
-So there is no need to worry about running and configuring a Java VM.
+Pilosa is a standalone, compiled Go application, so there is no need to worry about running and configuring a Java VM.
 Pilosa can run on very small machines and works well with even a medium sized dataset on a personal laptop.
 If you are reading this section, you are likely ready to deploy a cluster of Pilosa servers handling very large datasets or high velocity data.
 These are guidelines for running a cluster; specific needs may differ.

 ### Memory